About Joyworks!

 We do this in a number of ways, working with people of all ages, abilities and backgrounds:

-• For corporate, education and health sectors, we provide bespoke training programmes combining laughter yoga and powerful drama strategies.
+• For corporate, education and health sectors, we provide bespoke training programmes combining laughter yoga,creative games,meditation, mindfulness, powerful drama strategies and so much more in The Joyworks Method.

 • For groups and charities, we do bespoke laughter events and creative arts projects platforming issue based and mental health themes.

-• For individuals or groups we regulary run Certified Laughter Yoga trainings.
+• For individuals or groups we regularly run acclaimed Joyworks!
+Fully Accredited Laughter Yoga Leadership Coaching Programmes.

-We’re already in our fourth year, and continue to enjoy amazing feedback on all of our tailored and public events.
+It’s our fifteen birthday this year!
+We continue to enjoy amazing feedback on all of our tailored and public events.
+Watch a clip of our daily laughter sessions for BBC Comedy at The Edinburgh Festival here.

 Joyworks! exists to empower people to bring about change